zavsby/ViberInjection/README.md

 ## License

 [MIT](LICENSE) This is the property of Viber Media SARL.
-It can used or modified without any limitation.
-Viber is not responsible of any issues you may having using it. © Sergey Plotkin
+It can used or modified without any limitations.
+Viber is not responsible of any issues you may have while using it. © Sergey Plotkin